-You will be able to structure content, produce clear sentences and convey key messages.
+Learn how to structure written content, produce clear sentences and convey key messages.
 We even cover aspects of marketing which are crucial for effective business writing.

-In particular, you will learn about features, benefits and advantages.
-You will also learn about words, sentences and phrases which motivate people to respond or act.
+In particular, learn about features, benefits and advantages, as well as words, sentences and phrases which motivate people to respond or take action.